open5e/open5e/source/monsters/miscellaneous-creatures/giant-constrictor-snake.rst

 **Constrict**: *Melee Weapon
 Attack*: +6 to hit, reach 5 ft., one creature. *Hit*: 13 (2d8 + 4)
-bludgeoning damage, and the target is grappled (escape DC 16).
-Until this grapple ends, the creature is restrained, and the snake can't constrict another target.
+bludgeoning damage, and the target is :ref:`srd:grappled` (escape DC 16).
+Until this grapple ends, the creature is :ref:`srd:restrained`, and the snake can't constrict another target.